-The Osprey Stratos 24 has one of the most comfortable frames of any daypack we’ve tested, hands down.
-It’s stretch-mesh back panel feels super cushy against the back and seamlessly transitions into the hip belt for excellent weight transfer.
-The Stratos has a solid organizational system too, with a variety of convenient gear storage pockets, two hip belt pockets and water bottle holsters.
-The vertical front zip pocket on Stratos is unique, but we would prefer a mesh stash pocket instead, like one on the Talon/Tempest.
-Also the included rain cover is a nice touch, but rain covers tend to fail in extended downpours, so we rarely use them.
-Drawbacks aside, the Stratos 24 is an exceptionally comfortable daypack built for extended adventures.
+The Osprey Stratos 24 for men and Sirrus 24 for women have some of the most comfortable frames of any daypacks we’ve tested, hands down.
+Their stretch-mesh back panels feel cushy against the back and seamlessly transition into their hip belts for excellent weight transfer.
+These packs have a solid organizational system too, with a variety of convenient gear storage pockets, two hip belt pockets and easy to access water bottle holsters.
+The vertical front zip pockets on the Stratos and Sirrus are unique, but we would prefer a mesh stash pocket instead, like on the Talon and Tempest.
+Also, the included rain covers are a nice touch, but rain covers tend to fail in extended downpours, so we rarely use them.
+Minor drawbacks aside, the Stratos 24 and Sirrus 24 are exceptionally comfortable daypacks built for extended adventures.

 WEIGHT: 2 lb.
 5 oz.